mcesbrondarnaud/ada-course-website/contents/chapter3.md

 ### Where Echo Chambers Live
 <iframe src='https://flo.uri.sh/visualisation/26634242/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe>

-The embedding map from Chapter I returns — now animated.
+The embedding map from Chapter I returns — now animated (and adding a few points for the others).

 *“Each dot is a community,”* the analyst says. *“Color indicates its role during a wave.”*